-The Market is mainly driven by increase in incidence and prevalence of cancer and rise in demand for the non-invasive therapies of cancer globally.
+Radiotherapy market mainly is driven by increase in incidence and prevalence of cancer and rise in demand for the non-invasive therapies of cancer globally.
 According to World Health Organization (WHO), cancer is estimated to be one of the leading cause of deaths worldwide.
 In 2012, 14 Mn new cancer cases are diagnosed and new cancer cases will rise to 22 Mn within next two decades.
-In addition, technological advances in radiotherapy such as image guided radiation therapy (IMRT) and increase in adaptation of radiotherapy to treat cancer are expected to bolster the market over the forecast period.
+In addition, technological advances in radiotherapy such as image guided radiation therapy (IMRT) and increase in adaptation of radiotherapy to treat cancer are expected to bolster the radiotherapy market over the forecast period.
 Furthermore, developing healthcare infrastructure and favourable government policies are expected to boost the market.
-However, high cost of equipment, treatment and side effects are restraining the market globally during the forecast period.
+However, high cost of equipment, treatment and side effects are restraining the radiotherapy market globally during the forecast period.

-The Market is segmented based on device type, end-user and geography.
+Global radiotherapy market is segmented based on device type and end-user

 Based on device type, the market is segmented into